 These monthly meetings provide an opportunity for your organization to network with like-minded groups.
 During these meetings, Olmsted Network staff offer remarks and share opportunities and resources.
 Meetings often include expert presentations on timely topics and include reports from the field, where you’ll have the chance to brainstorm with others who may be facing similar concerns or challenges.
-Want to join us?
-Become a partner or contact us for more information!

 Partners are invited to participate in our annual conferences— located in Olmsted-rich cities around the country.
-These conferences typically last two days and offer expert panels and insider-only tours, designed to provide you with information that can help you in your work.
+These conferences typically last two to three days and offer expert panels and insider-only tours, designed to provide you with information that can help you in your work.
 We welcome suggestions for program topics as we advance thought leadership and application of Olmsted principles.

 Big Head Fred